baroxit/baroxit/README.md

 - 👋 Hi, I’m Giacomo
-- 👀 I’m working on a medical app and a fashion e-commerce website
+- 👀 I’m a Management Engineer and sometime a developer
 - 🌱 I’m a student of Politecnico di Milano
 - 📫 You can reach me by email jack11.bari@gmail.com